dwaite/connect/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines the following registration parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration:

 - registration
-    OPTIONAL.
+    - OPTIONAL.
 This parameter enables RP Registration Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
-NOTE: Do we also need to support JWT registration values?

 - registration_uri
-    OPTIONAL.
+    - OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The request_uri value is a URL using the https scheme referencing a resource containing RP Registration Metadata values.

+RP MUST use either of there parameters, but if one of these parameters is used, the other MUST NOT be used in the same request.

 RP Registration Metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [OpenID.Registration] specification.

 If Self-Issued OP supports the same parameters, Self-Issued OpenID Provider flow continues, if Self-Issued OP does not support, it returns an error.

+If no error is returned, the RP must proceed as if it had obtained the following Client Registration Response:

+- client_id
+    - `redirect_uri` calue of the Client.
+- client_secret_expires_at
+    - 0

 Configuration values should preferably sent by reference as a URI using `registration_uri` parameter, but when RP cannot host a webserver, configuration values should be sent by value using `registration` parameter.

-RP MUST use either of there parameters, but if one of these parameters is used, the other MUST NOT be used in the same request.

-These registration parameters SHOULD NOT be used when the OP is not a Self-Issued OP.
+`registration` and `registration_uri` parameters SHOULD NOT be used when the OP is not a Self-Issued OP.

 ### 2.2.1.
 Passing Relying Party Registration Metadata by Value